Rinse the palak or spinach leaves very well in running water. Tender stem are fine. If the stems are stringy, then discard the stems.

 Stir again and then add the paneer (cottage cheese) cubes.

-Lastly, add 1 to 2 tablespoons of low-fat cream.
+Lastly, add 2 tablespoons of low-fat cream.
 If using heavy whipping cream, then add 1 tablespoon of it.
 Stir gently again so that the cream gets incorporated in the gravy uniformly.
-Switch off the flame.

 Pour the palak paneer in serving bowls.
 While serving you can top it with some butter or cream.